-EU FUNDING OPPORTUNITIES

-FOR CITIES ENGAGED IN LOCAL TRANSITIONS
+THE EU FUNDING OPPORTUNITIES FOR CITIES ENGAGED IN THE ENERGY TRANSITION

-EU FUNDING OPPORTUNITIES

-FOR CITIES ENGAGED IN LOCAL TRANSITIONS
+THE EU FUNDING OPORTUNITIES FOR CITIES ENGAGED IN THE ENERGY TRANSITION

-MAIN EU

-INITIATIVES

-TO SUPPORT

-THE ENERGY

-TRANSITION

-IN CITIES

-The EU has many funding sources and initiatives.
-Each has its own focus, operational guidelines and requirements.
+Energy Cities created this document to guide cities through the landscape of financial support and opportunities in the EU.
+Cities are indeed on the front line of the fight against climate change.
+They are the ones that will implement the systemic changes and measures to combat it.
+Therefore, the issue of resources is crucial to the success of the different projects.
+THE MAIN EU INITIATIVES TO SUPPORT THE ENERGY TRANSITION IN CITIES The EU has many funding sources and initiatives available to cities.
+They have their own focus, operational guidelines and requirements.
 This is a brief rundown of each of those programmes to help cities access the help they need in building a decarbonised, decentralised and democratised future.

-TRADITIONAL RESEARCH PROGRAMMES
+THE TRADITIONAL RESEARCH PROGRAMMES

-- / Horizon Europe & the mission: the climate-neutral and smart cities
+- / Horizon Europe & the mission the climate-neutral and smart cities

 - / Circular Cities and Regions Initiative

 - / LIFE programme

 THE TRADITIONAL REGIONAL COHESION AND DEVELOPMENT PROGRAMMES

-- Cohesion Policy (REACT-EU Package)
+- / Cohesion Policy (REACT-EU Package)

-- / EU Urban initiative (URBACT, JPI Urban Europe, UIA)
+- EU Urban initiative (URBACT, JPI Urban Europe, UIA)

 - / INTERREG programme

 - / Just transition mechanism

-INITIATIVES TO RAISE YOUR PROFILE BUT THAT OFFER NO FINANCIAL SUPPORT
+THE INITIATIVES TO RAISE YOUR PROFILE BUT WITH NO FINANCIAL SUPPORT

-- ✓ The Covenant of Mayors for Climate & Energy - / Green City Accord
+✓ Green City Accord

-KEEP AN EYE ON THESE NEW INITIATIVES AS THEY MAY LEAD TO NEW FINANCIAL STREAMS
+KEEP AN EYE ON THESE NEW INITIATIVES THEY MAY LEAD TO NEW FINANCIAL STREAMS

-- / Affordable Housing Initiative - / The EU Bauhaus initiative
+- / Affordable Housing Initiative

+- / The EU Bauhaus initiative

+THE TRADITIONAL RESEARCH PROGRAMMES

 Horizon Europe

-€95.5 billion (including €5.4 billion for next generation EU)
+Amoun €95.5 billion (including €5.4 billion for next generation EU).

-Runs from 2021-2027, first call in May 2021 with a deadline in September or October 2021
+Dates runs from 2021-2027, first call mid-April 2021 with a deadline

+in September or October 2021.

-The Horizon Europe work programme (WP) calls for 2021 and 2022 are expected by April 2021.
+The Horizon Europe work programme (WP) including the calls for 2021 and 2022 is expected by April 2021.
 The programme is organised in 6 thematic clusters.
-The most relevant calls on cities' climate transition are expected under Clusters 5 and 6:

-Cluster 5: Climate, Energy and Mobility.
-It covers topics such as Just Transition, Renewables, Built Environment / regeneration of neighbourhoods, with a primary focus on the implementation of the new European Bauhaus.
-The WP update based on the Mission launch is expected to deliver additional calls for cities' climate transition under this cluster.
+The most relevant calls on cities climate transition are expected under Cluster 5 and 6: Cluster 5 Climate, Energy and Mobility.
+It should cover topics such as Just Transition, Renewables, Built Environment/ regeneration of neighbourhoods with a first focus on the implementation of the new European Bauhaus.
+The WP update based on the Mission launch is expected to deliver additional calls for cities climate transition under this cluster.
 Cluster 6: Food, Bio economy, Natural Resources, Agriculture and Environment.

-It should cover topics such as Circular Economy in Cities and Regions, including a Project Development Assistance call closely aligned with the European Commission's Circular Cities and Regions Initiative, food systems transitions including dedicated calls focused on cities' food policies.
-This cluster seems to have a good balance between technology-driven calls and calls focused on socio-economic considerations, governance and citizen engagement.
+It should cover topics such as Circular Economy in Cities and Regions including a Project Development Assistance call closely aligned with the European Commission's Circular Cities and Regions Initiative, food systems transitions including dedicated calls focused on cities' food policies.
+This cluster seems to have a good balance between technology driven calls and calls focused on socio-economic considerations, governance and citizen engagement.
 In parallel to the definition of the WP, the European Commission is working on the Horizon Europe Missions, including the Mission area: Climate-neutral and smart cities.
 100 European cities will be supported by the Directorate-General for Research and Innovation with a total budget of €2 billion to become climate neutral by 2030.
 Those pioneers will serve as an example for other cities for the decades to come.
 They will have to sign an ambitious cross sectorial Climate City Contract with their region, their national government and the European Commission.
 These contracts will be developed through a multi-level and co-creative process that involves citizens as users, producers, consumers and owners.

-The Mission will start later this year and ad-hoc calls linked to the Mission are expected to be integrated in the Horizon Europe WP.
+The Mission will start later this year and ad-hoc calls linked to the Mission are expected to be integrated in the Horizon Europe WP as an amendment to the version published in April 2021.
 Energy Cities is monitoring the programme development and will organising info-sharing sessions for members once the programme is officially published.